jeroenvandisseldorp/ksml/docs/tutorials/advanced/custom-state-stores.md

 ## Conclusion

 Custom state stores in KSML provide powerful capabilities for building stateful stream processing applications.
 By understanding the different store types, configuration options, and optimization techniques, you can build efficient and scalable applications that maintain state effectively across events.

+For foundational concepts and basic configuration patterns, refer back to the [State Stores Tutorial](../intermediate/state-stores.md).